-Reasons for Auto Loan Financing AppraisalsFinancing a vehicle over 20 years old
+Financing a vehicle over 20 years old

-An appraisal legally documents the value of the vehicle, boat or motorcycle by providing comps and added features.
-Auto Appraisal Network’s® appraisal reports are certified and accepted by financial institutions and insurance companies nationwide to help you get the financing, and the proper amount of insurance coverage, needed.
+A certified appraisal legally documents the value of the vehicle, boat, or motorcycle by providing comps and added features.
+Auto Appraisal Network’s® certified appraisals are accepted by national and local financial institutions and insurance companies so you can get the financing, and the proper amount of insurance coverage, needed.

-Your vehicle is worth more than the KBB or NADA average value

-Customizations, paint and bodywork, new interior, a bigger engine, shiny wheels, and other mods, can significantly increase the value of a vehicle that Kelly Blue Book and the NADA do not consider.
+Your vehicle is worth more than the KBB or NADA average Customizations, paint and bodywork, new interior, a bigger engine, shiny wheels, and other mods, can significantly increase the value of a vehicle that Kelley Blue Book and NADA do not consider.
 You can easily prove how much your car is worth by having the work documented in a certified appraisal from Auto Appraisal Network®.

 You can easily prove how much your car is worth by having the work documented in a certified appraisal from Auto Appraisal Network®.

-Whether you’re preparing to sell a customized vehicle, or you’re interested in purchasing one, a professional appraisal will support an actual value to obtain financing and proper insurance coverage for the real replacement value through an agreed value insurance policy.Refinancing
+Whether you’re preparing to sell a customized vehicle, or you’re interested in purchasing one, a professional appraisal will support an actual value to get financing and proper insurance coverage for the real replacement value through an agreed value insurance policy.

-Auto Appraisal Network® appraisers are independent appraisers, and are unaffiliated with any specific bank or insurance company, and will fairly assess the value of your vehicle with an unbiased view.
+Auto Appraisal Network® appraisers are independent appraisers and are unaffiliated with any specific bank or insurance company and will fairly assess the value of your vehicle with an unbiased view.
 We specialize in custom, classic, and collector vehicles, boats, and motorcycles, and have the experience and knowledge needed to value it accurately.

 Our appraisals are certified, full-color reports that are widely accepted by banks, credit unions, and insurance companies nationwide.
-The lender will not finance a vehicle they cannot lookup
+The lender will not finance a vehicle they cannot lookup.

 NADA publishes book values on vehicles as early as 1926.
 These publications tell the lender only what the base model is worth.
 If the car has been updated, modified, customized, or restored, a certified appraisal from Auto Appraisal Network® will be necessary to document all the work done to find the actual value of the vehicle.